Ancocodet/steam-mining/README.md

 ## Warnings

-There is an Rate-Limit of 100.000 requests per day for details (and there are more then 100.000 games) because of that the detail fetch shouldnt be used more then once per day.
+There is a Rate-Limit of **100.000** requests per day for details (and there are more than 100.000 games) because of that the detail fetch shouldn't be used more than once per day.

-The amount of data is huge, because of that the online fetch shouldnt be used very often (recommendet every 2 hours).
+The amount of data is huge, because of that the online fetch shouldn't be used very often (recommended every 2 hours).